 Wildlife authorities also combed area beaches, mostly on a hard-hit swath between Richmond and the mouth of the Bay, to rescue as many as 100 oil-soaked waterfowl.

 Tides carried a plume of heavy fuel beneath the Golden Gate Bridge and into the Pacific Ocean.
-On Thursday, oil had been sighted as far north as Stinson Beach, about 15 miles north of San Francisco,

 Officials had cleaned up at least 9,500 gallons of the marine bunker oil Thursday, in the wake of their delay in revealing to the public the severity of the release.

 Cleanup crews deployed 1,800 feet of floating oil-absorbing booms to contain the oil and protect environmentally sensitive or public areas.

 Coast Guard officials said they knew within an hour Wednesday that the original report was too small, but they could not get a full handle on the size of the spill until late afternoon.

 Still, they waited at least five hours to divulge that 58,000 gallons had spilled.

 Environmentalists and San Francisco officials berated the agency for not providing timely information and promised to examine what happened.